 “Oh.
 Well, thanks.”
 In spite of himself, Amar asked, “Will Jon be there?”

 Amar got up and made his way to the fridge to get some iced tea.
 “Can I at least get you a drink?”
-When he next turned around toward the front door, Abu Oginyae was gone as was the second slice of pizza.
+When he next turned around toward the front door, Abu Oginyae was gone along with the second slice of pizza.

 The boat pulled up to Citadel Island, an artificially built island lying roughly six miles east of Cobb Island, Virginia.
 Since the 1970s, it had been the main base for the Final Guard.
 Once upon a time, the Final Guard had been located in Manhattan.
 It took a surprisingly long time for people to realize that collecting Earth’s most powerful humans and miscellaneous beings, who were also routinely targeted by deadly superhuman, paranormal, and extraterrestrial forces, in a densely populated urban area was a terrible idea or at the very least outweighed the benefits of having them conveniently at hand.

-Liz had been silently watching the water since they departed from the village of Oyster, Virginia.
+Liz had been silently watching the water since they departed from the village of Oyster.
 As they got off on the dock, Jon asked her teasingly, “Thinking back to the time when you were a cape?”

 Liz chuckled.
 “A little, actually.
 I still can’t believe I thought I was being all feminist by taking the name ‘White Witch.’”